Why Led Class is Different

 Approach: Keep up with the rhythm — modifications available

-Most students who've only done Mysore are shocked by Led class.
-You can't take breaks when you're tired, skip poses you don't like, or slow down when it gets hard.
-You have to keep up with my pace whether you're ready or not.
-But if you can surrender to it, you'll experience something extraordinary.
+Most students who have only done Mysore are shocked by Led Class.
+You cannot take breaks when you are tired, skip poses you dislike, or slow down when it gets hard.
+You have to keep up with Tung's pace whether you are ready or not.
+But if you can surrender to it, you will experience something extraordinary.

 WhatsApp us!